Subject Lead: Mrs McNicolas

 RE is an important curriculum subject.
 It is important in its own right and also makes a unique contribution to the spiritual, moral, social and cultural development of students and supports wider community cohesion.

 At Solway Community School RE is taught as part of our Humanities curriculum and consists of a series of cross-curricular themed days based on the major religions (Buddhism, Hinduism, Christianity, Sikhism, Islam and Judaism) as well as themes such as identity, empathy and community.

-To further strengthen students’ understanding of other religions we frequently invite members of our local church to speak during assemblies and in personal development.
-This year, we are developing links with Carlisle Cathedral and Canon Missioner Michael Manley is delivering a series of assemblies to support the school’s values.
-In addition, Yvette Ladds, the Network Youth Church Minister for Solway will be setting up reflection rooms where students have the opportunity to be reflective, share their thoughts in creative and atmospheric environments; previous reflection rooms at Federation School Beacon Hill have included a Narnia setting, for example.
+To further strengthen students’ understanding of other religions we frequently invite members of our local church to speak during assemblies and in Personal Development lessons.
+In 2019-20 we developed links with Carlisle Cathedral and Canon Missioner Michael Manley delivering a series of assemblies to support the school’s values.
+In addition, Yvette Ladds, the Network Youth Church Minister for Solway regularly sets up reflection rooms where students have the opportunity to be reflective, share their thoughts in creative and atmospheric environments; previous reflection rooms at our Federation School Beacon Hill have included a Narnia setting, for example.

 The UK has a rich heritage of culture and diversity.
 This is continuing today in an era of globalisation and an increasingly interdependent world.
 Religion and belief for many people forms a crucial part of their culture and identity.
 Religion and beliefs have become more visible in public life locally, nationally and internationally.
 The impact of religion on society and public life is constantly brought to public attention through extensive media coverage and it is crucial that these are discussed sensitively with students.
 The rapid pace of development in scientific and medical technologies and the environmental debate continue to present new issues which raise religious, moral and social questions.
 Creative a safe space, without judgement, to discuss such questions is really important to us here at Solway School.

 How RE enriches student’s learning